bowtie-co/node-api/README.md

 // Create api instance
 const api = new Api({
   root: 'api.example.com', // Will default to https:// if no protocol is provided here
-  authorization: 'Basic'   // Specify authorization type for this api })
+  authorization: 'Basic'   // Specify Basic authorization type for this api })

 // Authorize api for basic auth with username & password